Fashion Advice for Large Guys feat. Sergio Arteaga

 Accessories like a pocket square and lapel pin can draw attention to your chest and shoulders, and thus away from your belly.

 There are too many trade-offs with off-the-rack clothing, especially with suits.
-These days there are “custom” options for just about any budget.
+Some guys have NEVER felt a proper fit.
+These days there are “custom” options for just about any budget, and it makes a world of difference.

 – A longer jacket will visually elongate the body.